5FB5/gd-achievements/README.md

   (NOT the `addons/gd-achievements` folder, the new one created in the root)

 # Q/A

+## How to get branch for Godot 3.x.x ?
+Now code for Godot 3.x.x is placed to ```godot3``` branch and you should switch to this if you need it

 ## I have an error "The Identifier "AchievementsManager" is not declared in the current scope"!